10 of the Most Important HR Best Practices You Need to Follow in 2025

 - Planning, organizing, and managing the HR department

-- Measuring the effects of programs
+- Measuring the outcomes of programs

-In contrast, HR activities are the daily activities to implement the strategies determined by HR practices.
+In contrast, HR activities are the daily activities that implement the strategies determined by HR practices.
 They allow the mission and goals of the HR department to be carried out.
 HR activities may include:

 - Payroll

-- Recruitment and selection
+- Recruitment and hiring

 - Training and development